-I also recommend that in the next month you read A Poetry Handbook by Mary Oliver.
-It is a very short, readable discussion of how poetry works and will help you learn a vocabulary for analysis that you will find useful in your first essay.
-(Two of the chapters are reproduced in the reader.)
+Recommended Texts.
+I also recommend that in the next month you read one of the recommended texts, either A Poetry Handbook by Mary Oliver, or Ellen Voigt's Art of Syntax, or Lewis Turco's Book of Forms.
+The first two are very short, readable discussions of how poetry works and will help you learn a vocabulary for analysis that you will find useful in your first essay.
+(Two of the chapters from Oliver are already reproduced for you in the reader.)
+Turco's book is much more detailed, but it is probably the most comprehensive reference available for the study of poetry.